silky/coppersmith/tools/METADATA_JSON.markdown

 ## Version 1

-Version 1 groups features by their feature set and encodes the source in a more usable structure than the scala strings in Version 0.
-A version one document also has an `version: 1` attribute in the top-level object.
+Version 1 groups features by their feature set and provides the names of sources in a list, rather than having to infer them from the scala type.
+A version 1 document also has an `version: 1` attribute in the top-level object.
 All future versions will have a version identifier.